joergbuchwald/ogs6py/paper/paper_ogs6py_vtuio.md

-To make a contour plot matplotlibs triangulation tools can be used:
+To make a contour plot of the pressure field, matplotlibs triangulation tools can be used:

 ```python